thomasabishop/eolas/Electronics/Cells_and_batteries.md

 In parallel connections all positive terminals are connected to each other and all negative terminals are connected to each other.

-This time the voltage is the same of each individual cell but the current is the sum of the individual cell currents.
-So the voltage is constant but the current is accumulative:
+This time the voltage is the same as each individual cell but the current is the sum of the individual cell currents.
+So the voltage is constant but the current is cumulative:

 $$
 E_{T} = E_{1} = E_{2} = E_{3} \\